 Shirley Parsons’ service has been exceptional.
 When I returned from Saudi Arabia in 2017, I had a contract role for several months and then received a call from the team for a Head of Health & Safety role.
 The communication from the onset was superb and I was updated throughout the process.
 A memorable moment was when the recruiter I was dealing with was not around and I received a personal call from Shirley herself explaining what the next steps would be.

 How does it compare to other recruitment businesses?

 From my point of view and based on personal experience, I would rate Shirley Parsons as best in class.
 With the personal touch and attention to detail, it’s a fully bespoke experience.
 The team genuinely help you find the right role.
 I had 1-2-1 conversations, so they understood my requirements and expectations, then they tailored these to their clients.
 It’s all about quality rather than quantity.
 I found their constructive feedback after each interview very insightful.
 All of this is what sets them apart and allows them to continue to thrive in this industry.

 Have you any further comments and would you recommend Shirley Parsons to others?

 I would strongly recommend Shirley Parsons to my peers and those who are new to the HSQE industry.
 As an organisation that operates in a niche market, they certainly have the experience and would go the extra mile to ensure the candidate or a client secures the perfect role.

 About Arcus FM: Arcus is an award-winning facilities management company driven by over 4,500 people.
-With operations across the UK, we bring together industry-leading technology, unique skills, and a wealth of sector-specific experience that simplifies the complex for our clients
+With operations across the UK, we bring together industry-leading technology, unique skills, and a wealth of sector-specific experience that simplifies the complexity for our clients